Chemical decoding of kinematic substructures in the Galactic halo: Chemical compatibility of the halo substructures

 In Figure \ref{fig:compatibility_disc} we summarise the relative percentages (and uncertainties) of chemically compatible stars with respect to the metal-poor disc for each of the halo substructures considered in this study (reported on the x-axis).
 These percentages were also obtained assuming a threshold of 20\%, so the upper limit for the compatibility is 80\%.
 For this reason, we report on the right y-axis the percentages normalised to 80\%, to highlight the absolute chemical compatibility.
-As for the corresponding abundance distributions of chemically compatible and outlier stars of each halo substructure with respect to the metal-poor disc, we refer the reader to Appendix \ref{appendix:comp} (bottom panels of the figures).
+As for the corresponding abundance distributions of chemically compatible -- and not -- stars of each halo substructure with respect to the metal-poor disc, we refer the reader to Appendix \ref{appendix:comp} (bottom panels of the figures).

 From the chemical comparison with the metal-poor disc, we might divide the MW halo substructures into two groups: \begin{itemize} \item one made up of substructures that have little in common with the disc (chemical compatibility $\le$ 5-10\%).
-The halo debris with the lowest chemical compatibility with the metal-poor disc are: GSE (K) (5\%), Sequoia (1\% both in the K and M definitions), $\omega$ Cen (0\%), the Sagittarius Stream (1\%), and the Helmi Stream (K) (with a higher compatibility of 8\%).
-Therefore, these samples can be fairly considered clean from the presence of metal-poor heated disc stars, with the only exception of the Helmi Stream (K), which shows a low but non-negligible disc contamination. \item the other one comprises the systems that feature instead considerable chemical compatibility with the disc in the low-metallicity regime (on the order of 20-30\%).
-This group includes Heracles (19\%) and Thamnos (19\%), but also the M19 definitions of GSE (22\%) and Helmi Stream (26\%).
+The halo debris with the lowest chemical compatibility with the metal-poor disc are: {Sequoia (1\% both in the H and K definitions, 2\% in the M one), the Sagittarius Stream (0\%), and $\omega$ Cen (0\%)}.
+Therefore, these samples can be fairly considered clean from the presence of metal-poor heated disc stars.
+Then we also have samples with a low but not null disc contamination: GSE (H) and (K) (5\% and 4\%, respectively) and the Helmi Stream (K) (4\%). \item the other one comprises the systems that feature instead considerable chemical compatibility with the disc in the low-metallicity regime (of the order of 15-25\%).
+This group includes Heracles (21\%) and Thamnos (17\%), but also the M19 definitions of GSE (15\%) and Helmi Stream (12\%).
 We notice a correlation between the high chemical compatibility with the metal-poor disc and the high $\alpha$-elements' abundances: the "high-$\alpha$" halo substructures are generally found to be similar also in the other chemical abundances to the low metallicity tail of the disc by the GMM analysis. \end{itemize}